Perth – Melbourne – Perth Tour

 The participants experience the unique natural wonders of Western Australia under professional guidance.

 The participants can be assured that they will see fantastic places.
-The tours are accompanied by trained, German-speaking tour guides as drivers who love the country and are familiar with several unique features.
+The tours are accompanied by trained, German-speaking tour guides who are drivers who love the country and are familiar with several unique features.

 A balanced mix of experience and relaxation is a particular concept.
-Depending on the situation, wishes and interests of the guests, individual experiences and activities are woven into each day.
+Depending on the guests’ situation, wishes, and interests, individual experiences and activities are woven into each day.

 Itineray | Broome to Darwin | 7 Days